 Know Dementia, Know Alzheimer’s

-This year’s World Alzheimer’s Month centred around the campaign theme of ‘Know Dementia, Know Alzheimer’s’.
+The World Alzheimer’s Month 2021 campaign centred around the campaign theme of ‘Know Dementia, Know Alzheimer’s’.
 The theme focused on the importance of a timely diagnosis, as well as the 10 warning signs of dementia and the continued need to break down the stigma that still surrounds Alzheimer’s disease and dementia.

 On World Alzheimer’s Day, 21 September, ADI released the World Alzheimer Report 2021 ‘Journey through the diagnosis of dementia’.
 Diagnosis is still a major challenge globally, with those who seek a diagnosis often experiencing long wait times, if they are able to receive a diagnosis at all.
 Societal stigma, self-stigma and clinician related stigma also exacerbate what is already a difficult journey.